mohsen-raoufi/messengers/README.md

 ## Citation

-If you use this software and the dataset, you can use the following references to cite our work.
+If you use this software and the dataset in your research, please cite our work as following:

 [1] Raoufi, M., Hamann, H., & Romanczuk, P. (2024).
 Messengers: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily. arXiv preprint arXiv:2406.06440.
 [2] Raoufi, M., Hamann, H., & Romanczuk, P. (2024).
 Simulation Dataset: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily.

+bibTex format:
+@article{raoufi2024messengers,
+  title={Messengers: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily}, author={Raoufi, Mohsen and Hamann, Heiko and Romanczuk, Pawel}, journal={arXiv preprint arXiv:2406.06440}, year={2024}
+}

+@article{raoufi2024simulation,
+  title={Simulation Dataset: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily}, author={Raoufi, Mohsen and Hamann, Heiko and Romanczuk, Pawel}, year={2024}
+}